FishyStix12/WHPython_v1.1/README.md

   $ git commit -m "Adds repo structure for trojan" <br />
   $ git remote add origin https://github.com/<yourusername\>/<torjan_github_repository\>.git <br />
   $ git push origin master <br />

-**Please Note: the ShadowReaper_Trojan Repository for the working Trojan the UAH NCAE-C 2024 Red Team used in competition is in a private repository to keep the server data private!** <br />

 **The Following List gives a short description of all the scripts in this group:** <br />
 **1. Set up/ 2.
 Update/ 3.
 Pull Data: (Run scripts 2 and 3 in the home directory of your Trojan!)** <br />